 Many PIs choose to enter the profession because they have a background in law enforcement – in fact, around 45% are ex-police officers.
-Some will be ex-military, or have experience as a paralegal.
+Some will be ex-military, worked as a criminal investigator, or hold relevant experience as a paralegal.
 Although this kind of experience is obviously beneficial, it’s certainly not a prerequisite, and there are other ways to gain work experience in this field.
 Firstly, you could approach an established firm and offer your services as an intern.
 Although you’ll likely find yourself doing desk-based research, you’ll gain some useful experience, as well as get the opportunity to watch established PIs in action.
 Additionally, you could practise some of the essential skills PIs need in your own time – you could conduct surveillance (do not attempt to do this during potentially dangerous situations, or put yourself at risk in any way), you could familiarise yourself with public records databases, or practise explanatory questioning with friends and family.
 You could also research body language and nonverbal cues – there are some great books and online guides on this subject, so dive in – there’s no such thing as too much research.

 What qualifications do you need to become a private investigator?